hpcarcher/2014-09-16-imperial/archer/sessions/Test.md

 * Correct, trustworthy research:
  * [Geoffrey Chang](http://en.wikipedia.org/wiki/Geoffrey_Chang) had to retract 3 papers from [Science](http://www.sciencemag.org) due to a flipped sign bit.
  * McKitrick and Michaels published an [erratum](http://www.int-res.com/articles/cr2004/27/c027p265.pdf) to a [Climate Research 26(2) 2004](http://www.int-res.com/abstracts/cr/v26/n2/p159-173/) paper due to a [problem](http://crookedtimber.org/2004/08/25/mckitrick-mucks-it-up/) caused by degrees and radians.
-* Avoid embarassment:
- * Ariane 5 used Ariane 4 software.
+* Avoid embarassment e.g. Ariane 5 used Ariane 4 software.
 Ariane 5's new engines caused the code to produce a buffer overflow.
 Ariane 5 blew up!
-* Saves time for research.
+* Save money e.g. find a bug on your own server before you submit a job to an expensive HPC resource.
+* Save time e.g. spot bugs before you analyse data produced from your scripts.

 Testing checks code:

 * Behaves as expected and produces valid output data given valid input data.
 Any valid input data.
 * Fails gracefully if given invalid input data, does not crash, behave mysteriously, above all, not continue on regardless and burn CPU cycles.
 * Handles extreme boundaries of input domains, output ranges, parametric combinations or any other edge cases.
-* Behaves the same after it changes (add new features, fix bugs, optimise, parallelise) - regression testing.
+* Behaves the same after it changes (e.g. add new features, fix bugs, optimise, parallelise) - regression testing.
 Nothing is worse than fixing a bug only to introduce a new one.

+Testing documents code:

+* Shows what code does.
+* Shows how to use functions, valid and invalid outputs, expected outputs and behaviours.

-Testing roles:
+Testing types:

-* Verification - "Have we built the software correctly?"
-That is, is the code bug free, precise, accurate, and repeatable?
+* Verification - "Have we built it correctly?"
+Is it bug free, precise, accurate, and repeatable?
-* Validation - "Have we built the right software?"
-That is, is the code designed in such a way as to produce the answers we are interested in, data we want, etc.
+* Validation - "Have we built the right thing?"
+Is it designed in such a way as to produce the answers we are interested in, data we want, etc?

-Testing as documentation:

-* Help remember what code does.
-* Help remember how to use code e.g. how to use each function, its inputs, outputs, behaviour and restrictions.

 Finding bugs before testing
 ---------------------------

 Question: what is single most effective way of finding bugs?

+Answer:

-Answer: Fagan (1976) Rigorous inspection can remove 60-90% of errors before the first test is run.
-Cohen (2006) The value of a code review comes within the first hour, after which reviewers can become exhausted and the issues they find become ever more trivial.
-* M.E., Fagan (1976).
+* Fagan (1976) Rigorous inspection can remove 60-90% of errors before the first test is run.
+M.E., Fagan (1976).
 [Design and Code inspections to reduce errors in program development](http://www.mfagan.com/pdfs/ibmfagan.pdf).
 IBM Systems Journal 15 (3): pp. 182-211.
-* J. Cohen (2006).
+* Cohen (2006) The value of a code review comes within the first hour, after which reviewers can become exhausted and the issues they find become ever more trivial.
+J. Cohen (2006).
 [Best Kept Secrets of Peer Code Review](http://smartbear.com/SmartBear/media/pdfs/best-kept-secrets-of-peer-code-review.pdf).
 SmartBear, 2006.
 ISBN-10: 1599160676.
 ISBN-13: 978-1599160672.

 Introducing tests from the outside-in
 -------------------------------------